Kickball Rules

 8.3.3 Fly balls caught by the catcher will be an ‘out’ and the ball is live.

-8.4 Defensive players must remain clear of the base paths unless in possession of the ball or making an imminent play on the ball.
-Obstruction will be called when a defensive player not in possession of the ball or not actively involved in a play contacts, impedes, or blocks a baserunner.
+8.4 Defensive players must remain clear of the base paths unless in possession of the ball or imminently fielding a batted ball.
+Obstruction will be called when a defensive player not in possession of the ball, imminently fielding a batted ball, or not involved in a play contacts, impedes, or blocks a baserunner.

 8.5 The defense can record outs by catching a fly ball, recording a force out, tag out or peg out.